Who are the STEAM TAC specialists?

 STEAM TAC specialists are master teachers with decades of experience in leading hands-on STEAM experiences.
 Their unique backgrounds, teaching styles and areas of expertise dovetail to bring creative, engaging STEAM content into classroom teaching.

-- An in-person, hands-on STEAM lesson (one class period).
+- An in-person, hands-on STEAM lesson (one to two class periods).

-- A post-visit follow-up with supplemental lesson plans and networking opportunities for participating STEAM TAC classroom teachers.
+- A post-visit follow-up guide with supplemental lesson plans and networking opportunities for participating STEAM TAC classroom teachers.
+Opportunities to use technology tools left behind to supplement current teaching practices.

 How long is a STEAM TAC high school immersion?